jrhammond/EventNetworks/README.md

 To-Do List
 ------------
-- [ ] Add support for specifying (1) a subset of actors to examine, or (2) a 'container' (e.g., a state) within which to examine all actors, and (3) a level of temporal aggregation (e.g., day/week/month/year).
+- [ ] Add support for specifying a subset of actors to examine, or a 'container' (e.g., a state) within which to examine all actors.
+- [x] Add support for specifying the level of temporal aggregation for event-networks (e.g., day/week/month/year).
-- [ ] Add support for specifying a particular class of interactions to extract and examine.
+- [x] Add support for specifying a particular class of interactions to extract and examine (e.g., rootcodes 2,4,6).
-- [ ] Increase efficiency of network-stats extraction module.
-Right now it takes several hours on a pretty fast desktop to pull daily-event-network statistics for the period 2000-2015.
-Implementing parallelization would speed this up considerably.
+- [x] Increase efficiency of network-stats extraction module by enabling parallelization of plyr functions using doMC backend.
 - [x] Add additional network-level statistics for daily networks (Jaccard index & Hamming distance by network-day)
 - [ ] Add additional dyad-level statistics for daily networks (node IDs of symmetric and asymmetric dyads)
 - [ ] Think more about the output data structure.
 Nested lists are easy, but inconvenient to work with (e.g. net_data$dailynets$code10$netstats$mean_degree) so it might be better to return discrete objects.